 Waves can be reflected at the boundary between different mediums.
 When a wave is reflected, it stays in the same medium instead of passing through.

-Light reflection is when light waves bounce off a surface and change direction.
+Light reflection occurs when light waves bounce off a surface, changing direction

 Reflection from smooth, flat surfaces is known as specular reflection.
 In this case, light meeting the surface in one direction is reflected in only one direction.
-This can include surfaces like mirrors or calm water and in specular reflection, an image can form.
+In specular reflection, surfaces like mirrors or calm water allow an image to form.

 An example of specular reflection is in the picture below.

-Specular reflection is taking place because the water is smooth and calm.
-So, there is a clear image of the trees and mountains in the water.
+Specular reflection takes place because the water is smooth and calm, producing a clear image of the trees and mountains.

 Diffuse reflection occurs when a surface is rough.
-Each light ray is still reflected normally, but the reflected light is scattered in many different directions due to the rough surface.
+Each light ray is still reflected normally, but the roughness causes the reflected light to scatter in many directions.
 This is why an image does not form when diffuse reflection occurs.

 For example, when you look at a rough wall, you do not see your reflection.

 We can use ray diagrams to show how light travels and what happens when it reaches a surface (boundary).

 In the diagram above, the grey block is a mirror, which is called a plane mirror because it is a flat surface.
 The dashes at the bottom show the back side of the mirror.